zzctmac/smart-selection-artifact/INSTALL.md

 After it is done, the content of result folders will be shown again.

 ### Result Details
-We illustrate how the tables and figures in [the paper](./paper.pdf) comes from:
+We illustrate how the tables and figures in [the paper](./paper.pdf) come from:

 Section 1: